 Car crashes are a leading cause of fatal injury for Washington children.
 Keep your children safe for travel by choosing the right child restraint (car seat, booster seat, or seat belt) and by following all instruction manuals carefully.

 - Child Restraint Laws

 Every state and country has its own child restraint laws.
 In the state of Washington, RCW 46.61.687 requires:

 - Vehicle occupants of any age must be restrained properly.
-The driver is responsible for properly securing all passengers under age 16.
+The driver is held responsible for properly securing all passengers under the age of 16.